Lonomox/Smokey-Bot/README.md

 # Smokey-Bot
-This bit is created with the goal that every server can have FUN!
+This bot is created with the goal that every server can have FUN!

 You can clone this bot!
 But is is important to add an "token.env" file!
 And in this file you add \